-The Boston drunk driving victims attorneys at the Law Offices of Jeffrey S. Glassman know too well about the damage that a drunk driver can wreak on you and your family.
+The Boston drunk driving victims attorneys at the Jeffrey Glassman Injury Lawyers know too well about the damage that a drunk driver can wreak on you and your family.

 If you or a family member have been the victim of a drunk driving accident in Massachusetts, you need to contact an experienced drunk driving accident lawyer in Boston to protect your rights.

 It doesn’t matter if you were rear-ended by a drunk driver, broadsided by a drunk driver, hit head-on by a drunk driver or were a passenger in a vehicle that was involved in some type of drunk driving accident, an aggressive, skilled personal injury attorney will get you the compensation you need and deserve.By The Numbers

 According to a December 2019 report by the National Highway Traffic Safety Administration, an average of one alcohol-impaired-driving fatality occurred every 50 minutes in 2018.

 In 2018, there were more than 10,000 fatalities in motor vehicle crashes in which at least one driver was considered to be alcohol-impaired.
 Drunk drivers were responsible for nearly one-third of all traffic fatalities for the entire year.